jameshughes89/cs101/site/topics/sorting/sorting.rst

         * It cannot come *before* anything in the sorted collection since we know it must be greater than (or equal to) all elements in the sorted collection

 .. admonition:: Activity
     :class: activity

     Perform a selection sort, with pencil and paper, on the list ``[3,7,4,1,5,2]``.
 Keep track of both the unsorted list and sorted list at each step of the algorithm.

+* Now that we know a little bit about how to analyze algorithms, let's figure out how much work this algorithm needs in order to solve the problem

+    * Selection sort requires a linear search to find the current smallest element in the collection

+        * We know that linear search takes :math:`n` amount of work for a list of size :math:`n`

+    * But, selection sort needs to perform a linear search for each element in the collection

+        * If our unsorted list is of size :math:`n`, that means the linear search must be run :math:`n` times

+    * If we put it together, we need to run linear search, which takes :math:`n` amount of work, a total of :math:`n` times

+        * We need to do :math:`n` work :math:`n` times
+        * This would be a total of :math:`n^{2}` work for an unsorted list of size :math:`n`

 Insertion sort